 I wish there was a blood test or a specific list of predictable symptoms of ADHD that doctors could refer to, but unfortunately, there is not.
 For us, there were several things that lead to the diagnosis of our son.
 It wasn’t because he was a high energy toddler.
-All of my children were/are high energy toddlers, and only one has ADHD.
-It was a lot of things combined: he started junior kindergarten as one of the oldest kids in the class (because his birthday is at the beginning of the year), yet he was far behind most of the other kids when it comes to following instructions and cooperating.
-We had noticed these things at home, but attributed it to not having been in daycare or around a lot of kids other than his siblings.
+All of my children were high energy toddlers, and only one has ADHD.
+There were a lot of things combined: he started junior kindergarten as one of the oldest kids in the class, yet he was far behind most of the other kids when it comes to following instructions and cooperating.
+We had noticed these things at home but attributed it to not having been in daycare or around a lot of kids other than his siblings.
 More typical ADHD behaviours appeared when he went to school.

-By senior kindergarten, he had progressed well academically, but still continued to experience the same behavioural issues.
+By senior kindergarten, he had progressed well academically but still continued to experience the same behavioural issues.
 He spent too much time in “time out” and wasn’t bothered by it at all.
-He didn’t learn from the consequences, and couldn’t tell us what he had done wrong to earn a consequence.
+Consequences had little to no impact on him, and he couldn’t tell us what he had done wrong to earn a consequence.

 Grade one was when we started to feel that there really was a problem.
 His behaviour at home was extremely challenging.
-He demanded attention at all times, and was always in the center of any conflict.
-His teacher was finding the same things in the classroom and his peers were starting to reject him.
-He didn’t recognize that his actions hurt or embarrassed others, and he demanded much of his teacher’s time as she repeatedly went over instructions with him, or worked with him individually.
-In order to keep him focused, he couldn’t have distractions at his desk, and rarely stayed in his seat.
+Our child demanded attention at all times and was usually in the center of any conflict.
+The teachers were finding the same things in the classroom and his peers were starting to reject him.
+Rarely did he recognize that his actions hurt or embarrassed others, and he demanded much of his teacher’s time as she repeatedly went over instructions with him, or worked with him individually.
+In order to keep him focused, he couldn’t have distractions at his desk and rarely stayed in his seat.
 At home, he couldn’t stay at the table for a meal or go for a drive without tormenting whoever was unlucky enough to be seated next to him.

 We started with vision and hearing tests, which came back normal.
 He had blood tests where they checked for diabetes and any other abnormalities.
 Again, everything was fine.
-He was then tested for Central Auditory Processing (CAP), which is done by an audiologist, but is about how his brain processes information instead of how his ears hear it.
+He was then tested for Central Auditory Processing (CAP), which is done by an audiologist but is about how his brain processes information instead of how his ears hear it.
 He was asked to repeat words with and without various background noises/distractions.
 He did not pass this test.
 We learned he has a difficult time understanding even simple instructions when there is any background noise.
 This was more severe with one ear than the other.
 We were told that CAP is often present in children with ADHD and is considered one of the symptoms of ADHD.